leaflabs/libmaple/docs/source/hardware/maple-ret6.rst

 suitable for use with Maple is available in the ``jtagadapter`` directory.

-From the Github repository main page, you can download the entire repository by clicking the "Download" button.
+From the GitHub repository main page, you can download the entire repository by clicking the "Download" button.
 If you are familiar with `git <http://git-scm.com/>`_, you can also clone the repository at the command line with ::